 Hairline in Early Films

-In movies from the 1980s and early 1990s, Tom Cruise had thick hair and a strong hairline.
+In movies from the 1980s and early 1990s, Tom Cruise had a thick head of hair and a strong hairline.
 Many men still have full hair at that age, especially if they do not have a strong genetic predisposition to hair loss.
 His hairline looked straight with little recession near the temples.

 People who watch those early films often notice how full his hair looks.
 These images are often used as the starting point for later comparisons.
 Still, movie lighting and styling can change how hair appears.
 Because of this, film images are not always reliable for medical analysis.